Kozenomenon/ActorOutline/README.md

   - *Player buff that enables/disables the stencil.*
   - *Setup to stencil whatever the player is looking at.*
   - *Changed this from what the example did before, left old logic disconnected in BuffClientTick.*
+  - *Now can use any color - thanks Legendarsreign & HexenLord*
 - **PP_StencilOutlineMaterial**
   - *Base Stencil material with all the visual logic.*
 - **PP_StencilOutlineMaterial_MIC**